feast

 There is a moment in the Paschal Vigil — the midnight service, the darkened church suddenly flooded with candlelight as the priest sings "Christ is Risen from the dead" — when something happens that is very difficult to describe and very easy to dismiss as spectacle or sentiment.
 Those who have been in that moment know it is neither.

 Something breaks open.
-The weeks of Lenten preparation, the austerity and the hunger and the lengthening fast of Holy Week — all of it has been building toward this, and when it arrives, the practitioner is not watching a ceremony but participating in something the tradition calls the Feast of Feasts: the event that all Christian history moves toward and proceeds from, the axis around which time turns.
+The weeks of Lenten preparation, the austerity and hunger and lengthening fast of Holy Week — all of it has been building toward this, and when it arrives, the practitioner is not watching a ceremony but participating in something the tradition calls the Feast of Feasts.

-Pascha is not Easter in the ordinary Western sense — a nice spring holiday with religious associations.
-Pascha is the claim at the center of everything: death is not the last word.
+The claim at the center of Pascha is not modest: death is not the last word.
 The tomb is empty.
 The Crucified One is alive.

 The Feast of Feasts

 The Orthodox liturgical calendar calls Pascha the "Feast of Feasts and Celebration of Celebrations."
-This is not rhetoric.
 The entire liturgical year — all twelve great feasts, all the seasons, all the commemorations of saints — radiates from this center and returns to it.
 The weekly Sunday liturgy is itself a weekly Pascha: the day of Resurrection commemorated and participated in every seven days.

-The forty-day period between Pascha and Ascension is the season of resurrection: the Paschal greeting (Christ is risen! — Indeed he is risen!) replaces ordinary greetings.
-The Canon of Pascha replaces the regular psalm-based services.
-The tone is jubilant in a way that does not quite map onto ordinary categories of joy — it is joy that has passed through devastation, that knows what the Friday before this Sunday contained, and that is not pretending it did not happen.
+The forty-day period between Pascha and Ascension is the season of resurrection: the Paschal greeting — "Christ is risen! — Indeed he is risen!" — replaces ordinary greetings.
+The tone is jubilant in a way that does not quite map onto ordinary categories of joy.
+It is joy that has passed through devastation, that knows what the Friday before this Sunday contained, and that is not pretending it did not happen.

 The Contemplative Significance